johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

   * Transfer the signed transaction bundle to your online computer, and finally,
   * Broadcast the signed transaction bundle to the Tangle using your online computer.
   * This will move IOTAs from one address to another.
-* If you are using only one computer for these exercizes then of course all three steps are preformed on that single computer.
+* If you are using only one computer for these exercises then of course all three steps are preformed on that single computer.
 *
 * Lets send a few IOTAs from the **address at index 0 for seed a (a0)** to the **address at index 0 for seed b (b0)** with any unspent IOTAs going to the address at **index 1 for seed a (a1)**.
 * Using your offline computer, open the script named `50-sign-bundle.js` with your favorite text editor.